 2. Rewarding students –

-Often schools do not encourage materialistic prizes.
-Therefore, teachers can give students other forms of rewards.
-The teacher can make a chart with the student's names on them, and whenever they do some excellent work, they can give the points that can be written on the chart.
-At the end of the semester or academic year, the highest scores get a class award or a certificate.
+For example, teachers can create a chart with students' names on it.
+Whenever a student does excellent work, the teacher can award them points on the chart.
+At the end of the semester or academic year, students with the highest scores can receive a class award or a certificate.

 3. Recognizing their effort -